 Microsoft Sticky Notes is the simple way to quickly save something for later, so you can stay in the flow.
 With Sticky Notes, you can create notes, type, ink, or add a picture, and stick them to the desktop.

-With the Windows 10 Anniversary Update v1607 classic desktop version of Sticky Notes is discontinued and is transformed into a modern or UWP app with cortana integration and other features.
+With Windows 10 v1607, the classic desktop version of Sticky Notes is discontinued and it is transformed into a modern or UWP app with Cortana integration and other features.
 The Sticky Notes content is now saved to a database file named plum.sqlite.

-If you want to recover your Sticky Notes data from a broken Windows 10 installation in order to transfer it to another computer, here is how to do that.
+If you want to recover your Sticky Notes data from a broken Windows 10 installation in order to transfer it to another computer, this article tells you how to do that.

-Open the following folder.
-Easiest way is to copy the following path, paste in Explorer Address bar and press ENTER.
+- Open the following folder.
+The easiest way is to copy the following path, paste in Explorer address bar, and press ENTER.

 The classic desktop Sticky Notes program present in Windows 10 v1511 and earlier, and in previous Operating Systems, stores the information in a file named StickyNotes.snt in the following folder: